 How the pandemic is affecting admissions

-Please continue to communicate with us should you become aware of anything that may impact your admission.
-We are reachable by phone at +1 (831) 459-4008, or via our Contact Us page, where you can report any changes to your spring schedule and/or grades.
+Please communicate with us should you become aware of anything that may impact your admission.
+We are reachable by phone at +1 (831) 459-4008, or via our Contact Us page.

 The Office of Undergraduate Admissions, in collaboration with our campus partners, will ensure students who apply for a future term are not disadvantaged in the admissions process.
 Freshman applicants to UC Santa Cruz are evaluated using a comprehensive review process while transfer applicants are selected using faculty-approved criteria .
 Students who have been and will be offered admission are those whom our faculty believe have demonstrated the strongest achievement within the context of their opportunities, have the potential to succeed, and will contribute their skills, perspectives, and passion to our campus community.
 We are strongly committed to enrolling a class of students that is diverse, including those with international experiences and perspectives.

-UC Santa Cruz’s Committee on Educational Policy has decided that all majors will be accepting online labs taken during the 2021-2022 academic year (fall/spring semesters or fall/winter/spring quarters).
+UC Santa Cruz’s Committee on Educational Policy has decided that all majors will be accepting online labs taken through summer 2023.
 However, students are advised to take in-person labs whenever possible.
-The modality of the labs that you take (whether online or in person) for the 2021-2022 academic year will have no impact on admissions decisions for fall 2022 or any other future term.
+The modality of the labs that you take (whether online or in person) through summer 2023 will have no impact on admissions decisions for fall 2022 or any other future term.

 The University of California campuses will not consider SAT or ACT test scores when making admissions decisions or awarding scholarships.
 If you choose to submit test scores as part of your application, they may be used as an alternative method of fulfilling minimum requirements for eligibility or for course placement after you enroll.

-For the safety and well-being of the entire university community, the UC Office of the President has released a final COVID vaccination policy requiring that all students, faculty, and staff to be vaccinated for COVID-19 for fall 2021.
+For the safety and well-being of the entire university community, the UC Office of the President currently requires that all students, faculty, and staff be fully vaccinated and boosted for COVID-19.
 Limited exceptions and deferrals are detailed in the policy itself.
+Limited exceptions and deferrals are being granted.

 Visiting the Campus

-Please see our Visit UCSC page to see our many options for visiting, either in-person or remotely.
+Please go to our Visit UCSC page to see options for visiting remotely.

 My Future at the UC Santa Cruz Campus